Go to Reviews.org AU Edition

 Viasat: Best satellite internet provider

-Viasat Unlimited plans, on the other hand, come with "unlimited" data.
-(But your speeds slow down if you use more than your high-speed data allotment.)
+Viasat's plans come with unlimited standard data but keep in mind your speeds slow down if you use up your high-speed data allotment.

 DISH: Best satellite TV provider

 DISH is known for consistent pricing with no hikes, plus excellent sports coverage.
-(Though you'll want to go with DIRECTV if you're after NFL SUNDAY TICKET.)
+(Though you'll want to go with DIRECTV if you're after ESPN College Extra.)

 DISH also beat out traditional cable companies like Xfinity and Verizon Fios—you can see our top TV provider picks here.